Experimental Observation of Acceleration-Induced Thermality

-We demonstrate that a nonzero Unruh-DeWitt detector energy gap, which encodes local changes in energy of the radiating electron or positron, will not only be thermalized at the FDU temperature but also provide a significantly better explanation of high energy channeling radiation than conventional models.
+Here we employ a spacetime formulation of \textit{accelerated quantum electrodynamics} (AQED) \cite{lynch,lynch1,lynch4}, via the use of a uniformly accelerated Unruh-DeWitt detector \cite{unruh1,dewitt} and apply it to high energy channeling radiation \cite{wistisen}.
+The result of this analysis is a statistically significant indication that \textit{the FDU temperature has finally been observed, in a non-analogue experiment.} We demonstrate that a nonzero Unruh-DeWitt detector energy gap, which encodes local changes in energy of the radiating electron or positron, will not only be thermalized at the FDU temperature but also provide a significantly better explanation of high energy channeling radiation than conventional models.
 We present the AQED response function and compute the power radiated by, and photon power spectrum of, a uniformly accelerated charge current.
 To compare with the channeling radiation experimental data, we assume an energy gap comprised of a Taylor series in the photon frequency and an acceleration profile based on radiative energy loss.
 A chi-squared analysis is shown to strongly favor the presence of a non-zero energy gap and therefore provides strong evidence for the observation of thermality at the FDU temperature.
-Here and throughout, we use natural units $\hbar = c = k_{B} = 1$.
+We then provide an independent verification of thermality by analyzing the Rindler horizon dynamics.
+We find the Bekenstein-Hawking area-entropy law is satisfied via its convergence to 4$\ell_{p}^{2}$.
+Here and throughout, we use natural units $\hbar = c = k_{B} = G = 1$.